Honda Passport: Fourth generation (YF9; 2026)

 The fourth-generation Passport was unveiled on November 13, 2024.
 Honda released the Passport on February 11, 2025 for the 2026 model year.
 It is available in three trim levels: RTL, TrailSport and TrailSport Elite.

 For the exterior, the design is based on the Born Wild concept with bold backpack design theme.
 It features LED DRL signature includes distinctive amber lighting for TrailSport models, an increased dash-to-axle ratio with a shorter front overhang, increased ground clearance with improved approach angle, and PASSPORT stamped on the front fascia and steel tailgate.
 The TrailSport model features all-terrain tires, orange heavy-duty recovery hooks, steel skid plates for underbody protection and a unique suspension tuned for off-road driving.
 The rear roof section features a unique matte black finish and the car's antenna integrated into the passenger side rear glass replacing shark-fin style roof antenna.

 Inside, there is a 10.2-inch digital instrument cluster, a 12.3-inch touchscreen infotainment system which features Google built-in and wireless compatibility for Android Auto and Apple CarPlay, and an available 12-speaker Bose premium audio system.
 In its model history, the Passport has the largest cargo space of 44 cuft expands to 83.5 cuft when the rear seats folded down, it features a redesigned underfloor storage area and a cargo shelf which can transform into a picnic table could be ordered as an accessory.

 For safety, the Honda Sensing comes standard with a number of advanced driving assistance features.
 The TrailSport models comes with a TrailWatch camera system, and readouts for Roll, Pitch and Elevation.

 All models comes with a 3.5-liter V6 gasoline engine paired to a 10-speed automatic transmission and comes standard with the Honda torque vectoring i-VTM4 all-wheel drive system, which features a stronger rear drive unit.
 For the suspension, MacPherson struts used for the front and a multi-link suspension used for the rear.

+This generation will be sold in Japan starting 2026, which is imported from the United States with unchanged left-hand drive configuration.